 The Etsy seller offers 58 different Star Wars blueprints, so your image options are practically endless.
 And at only $7 per digital file, that’s a lot of bang for your buck – especially if you have a tight budget.
 (Frames not included, of course.)

-These X-Wing Fighter and The Empire Strikes Back digital illustrations are available through the same seller as the blueprint posters.
+These X-Wing Fighter and The Empire Strikes Back digital illustrations (below) are available through the same seller as the blueprint posters.
 Aren’t they great?